Dave-elite/WEEK1-code-challenge/README.md

         A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

         ## GETTING STARTED
->the first thing is to create an interface using redline for node to enable reading from the input.
+>the first thing is to create an interface using prompt to enable input

 2: the second thing is to create a functions that will determine the grade of the student using if else statement to determine the grade

 3:return grade